Commercial Photography Tips and Advice

 Each needs its own set of skills and experience as well as top notch equipment.

-More often than not, your work will be spread across the pages of a quality glossy magazine or displayed larger than life on billboards all over town.
+More often than not, your work will be spread across the pages of a quality glossy magazine.
+Perhaps even displayed larger than life on billboards all over town.
 It may be used for a special, one-off promotion so it needs to be the best it can.

 As glamorous as it sounds, travel photography can also be hard work.
-A client may need a very specific kind of shot that is critical to their campaign; you may be under a strict deadline and also entirely dependant on the weather at the same time.
+A client may need a very specific kind of shot that is critical to their campaign.
+You may be under a strict deadline and also entirely dependent on the weather at the same time.

 You may need to leave home at the drop of a hat to capture an event or occasion.
-You need to be able to think on your feet and make sure you get the shots required as you will normally be working at the clients' expense.
+It's important to be able to think on your feet and make sure you get the shots required as you will normally be working at the clients' expense.

-The company only needed around 30 shots in total (for a huge billboard and glossy promotional brochures), and were constantly checking the weather reports to ensure we had a bright sunny day.
+The company only needed around 30 shots in total for a huge billboard and glossy promotional brochures.
+They were constantly checking the weather reports to ensure we had a bright sunny day.
 The day in question was in doubt but we decided to risk it.

-I arrived at midday and set to work only finishing when the sun had well and truly set.
-I was up again at 6.30am the next morning just in case there was a decent sunrise…there was, and by 4pm that day I had finished.
+Arriving at midday I set to work only finishing when the sun had well and truly set.
+I was up again at 6.30am the next morning just in case there was a decent sunrise.
+There was, and by 4pm that day I had finished.

 The client ended up with over 150 high-resolution beautiful, bright sunny images which included everything they needed.
 A bit of Photoshop work was needed on some here and there but generally it was a success.

-There is usually little room for error with product commercial photography as the product is normally taken close up or isolated against its background to show it off.
-The lighting has to be spot on with limited reflections with care as to what is actually reflected.
+There is usually little room for error with product commercial photography.
+The product is normally taken close up or isolated against its background to show it off.
+Lighting has to be spot on with limited reflections with care as to what is actually reflected.

-(On occasion I have had to enlarge a picture 200% to see my own reflection in a wine bottle for example.
-Nothing a little manoeuvring or Photoshop couldn't cure)!
+Note: On occasion I have had to enlarge a picture 200% to see my own reflection in a wine bottle for example.
+Nothing a little maneuvering or Photoshop couldn't cure!

 If this is something you would like to get into, get practising with your studio photography with particular emphasis on your lighting techniques.

-Many magazine editors look to personal recommendations from existing employees for new photographers but one way to "fast-track" your career is to build a stunning portfolio of images that shows your unique, exciting and personal style of fashion photography.
+Many magazine editors look to personal recommendations from existing employees for new photographers.
+One way to "fast-track" your career is to build a stunning portfolio of images that shows your unique, exciting and personal style of fashion photography.

-A good web presence is also recommended but is generally seen as just a "calling card”.
-People in the industry still like to see large colourful transparencies although a good selection (20-30) of beautifully printed, high quality 10″ x 8″‘s could suffice.
+A good web presence is also highly recommended and is generally seen as just a "calling card".
+However, people in the industry still like to see large colourful transparencies or prints although a good selection (20-30) of beautifully printed, high quality 10" x 8" images could suffice.

 Once your portfolio is ready, you need to get it in front of picture editors.
 To do this you need to do some research.

-What is the editors' name?
+Do you know the editors' name?
 What does their magazine do?
-What is the circulation?
+How big is the circulation?
 Does your portfolio match their style/theme?
 If you have previously published work, send it in along with your prints (not originals), and be persistent!

 TIP: It may be an idea to sign up with an agency that will take care of everything for you.
 Sometimes the cost is well worth it as they are in constant contact with clients and publications.